Name: Aaron

 this included land or buildings.)

-The administratrix of Robert's
+The administratrix of

-mark) Glafs" – the mark is variously a circle or a vertical
+(her mark) Glafs" – the mark is variously a circle or a vertical

 squiggle.
 Her co-administrator, however, does seem to be able to write.